-The concept assumes that a point in the middle of a room, which has only one window facing a new development, will receive adequate daylight if a minimum-sized patch of sky can be seen from that point over or around the new building.
+The concept assumes that a point in the middle of a room, which has only one window facing a new development, will receive adequate daylight if a minimum sized patch of sky can be seen from that point over or around the new building.
 It is assumed that the sky has an even grey luminance as on an overcast day.
 The system is based entirely on daylight and takes no account of direct sunlight.
 It also has no indirect control on privacy or building dominance in the way that recession planes do.

 An alternative to the use of indicators might be a requirement for a minimum "sky factor" at a standard point at a standard distance inside a standard window.
-"Sky factor" is the proportion of the sky which is visible compared with the whole hemisphere of the sky.
-The District Plan uses indicators as an easier method which avoids tedious "sky factor" calculations.

-The use of the term "building in relation to boundary" in the District Plan is to signal that they are not the same as the daylight indicators of C.P.3 and that the height of buildings that they control is different from the maximum height controls.
-They could, however, equally be called "daylight indicators", "permissible height indicators" or "permissible obstruction indicators".
-The choice of name depends on the perception of the user - whether a designer seeking to maximise the size of a proposed building, or a neighbour seeking to minimise loss of daylight.
+"Sky factor" is the proportion of the sky which is visible compared with the whole hemisphere of thesky.
+The District Plan uses indicators as an easier method which avoids tedious sky factor calculations.
+The use of the term bulk-to-boundary indicators in the District Plan is to signal that they are not the same as the daylight indicators of C.P.3 and that the height of buildings that they control is different from the maximum height for the particular zone.
+They could, however, equally be called 'daylight indicators', 'permissible height indicators' or 'permissible obstruction indicators'.
+The choice of name depends on the perception of the user - whether a designer seeking to maximise the size of a proposed building - or a neighbour seeking to minimise loss of daylight.

-In Auckland City fences or walls up to 2m high may be erected, on any boundary without any form of consent.
+In Auckland City fences or walls up to 2m high may be erected on any boundary without any form of consent.
 It was decided therefore to apply the indicators 2m above the ground level at the boundary rather than to the ground itself as in the original system.
+This also has the advantage that the angle of the No.1 indicator aligns with the 2m and 45° recession plane of the height-to-boundary controls.

-One can then imagine the neighbours of a new building walking along just inside their own boundary with their eye level with the top of the 2m high fence making sure that at every point enough sky can be seen over and around the new building so that the minimum standard of daylight penetrates well into their rooms which face the new building.
+One can then imagine the neighbour of a new building walking along just inside his own boundary with his eye level with the top of the 2m high fence making sure that at every point enough sky can be seen over and around the new building so that the minimum standard of daylight penetrates well into his rooms which face the new building.

-The neighbour's minimum patch of visible sky might be a wide strip over the top of a long building (and hence measured by the No.1 indicator) or a tall narrow strip visible around the side of a tall building (and measured by the No.4 indicator) or the minimum patch of visible sky might be of irregular shape and made up to the equivalent of a whole indicator segment from parts of the full range of the 4 indicators.
+The neighbour's minimum patch of visible sky might be a wide strip over the top of a long building (and hence measured by the No.1 indicator) or a tall narrow strip visible around the side of a tall building (and measured by the No.4 indicator) or the minimum patch of visible sky might be of irregular shape and made up to the equivalent of a whole indicator segment from parts of the full range of the four indicators.